grafana/agent/docs/sources/flow/reference/components/loki.process.md

 `source`      | `string`  | Name from extracted data to parse.
 If empty, uses the log message.  | `""`    | no

-The `expression` field needs to be a Go RE2 regex string.
+The `expression` field needs to be a RE2 regex string.
 Every capture group (re) is set into the extracted map, so it must be named like: `(?P<name>re)`.
 The name of the capture group is then used as the key in the extracted map.

 <!--
 We don't care about YAML, what does River do instead???